 - 1/8 tsp salt

-Combine peanut butter chips, condensed milk, and peanut butter in a medium-sized saucepan over medium-low heat.
+- Combine white chocolate chips, condensed milk, and peanut butter in a medium-sized saucepan over medium-low heat.

-Stir frequently until peanut butter chips are melted and mixture is smooth.
+- Stir frequently until white chocolate chips are melted and mixture is smooth.

 Other Recipes You May Enjoy